Voxelated/voxelated.github.io/_pages/Guides.md

 permalink:  Guides.html
 ---

-This page provides an overview of all the guides which developers should be familiar with.
+This page provides an overview of the available guides.
 The following is a list of guides and their descriptions:

 #### Coding Conventions

-The [Coding Conventions](CodingConventions.html) define the style all code must follow before being accepted into the relevant repository.
+The [Coding Conventions](CodingConventions.html) define the conventions used when implementing functionality for Voxel.